n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executecommand.md

 ## Example Usage

-This workflow allows you to execute a command that returns the percentage of the hard disk that is full using the Execute Command node.
+This workflow allows you to execute a command that returns the percentage of the hard disk that's full using the Execute Command node.
 The workflow triggers twice a day, and if the memory usage exceeds 80%, it sends an SMS using the Twilio node.
 You can also find the [workflow](https://n8n.io/workflows/716) on n8n.io.
 This example usage workflow would use the following nodes.

 - [Schedule trigger](/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger/)
 - [Execute Command]()